 Accommodation on the Adlerweg

-On the Adlerweg you will spend most of your nights in mountain huts, except for some stages that end in towns, and where you will be able to find fancier accommodation options.
+The accommodation options on the Adlerweg are very varied.
+On the mountain you can spend the night in mountain huts in shared rooms.
 Mountain huts usually offer shared accommodation in what they call "Matratzenlager".
 Bathrooms and showers are also shared.
-The huts are usually located in strategic points with great views of the surrounding peaks and valleys.
-At the end of each stage, you will be able to relax and enjoy a good, warm meal, and maybe even a beer, surrounded by breathtaking views.
-Most huts include half-board, which will allow you to travel lighter and try some of the local dishes.
-Don't expect too much luxury, you are in the middle of the mountain after all.
-However, despite being mountain huts and offering shared dormitory accommodation, the huts on the Adlerweg are well equipped and offer a nice level of comfort.
-Here you can find our Hut-to-Hut tours in Austria!
+The huts are usually located at strategic points offering great views of the surrounding peaks and valleys.
+At the end of each stage you can relax and enjoy a hot meal and even a beer.
+Most huts are on a half-board basis, which means that breakfast and dinner are included.
+Don't expect too much luxury, after all you are in the middle of the mountains.
+However, despite being mountain huts and offering shared sleeping space, the huts on the Adlerweg are well equipped and offer a fine level of comfort.

 Packing List for your Eagle Walk in Tyrol